danchoi/vmail/README.markdown

 spam, or archive.
 Use `<C-v>` to start marking a range of lines (the vertical position of the cursor doesn't matter).
 Then type any of the above commands to perform an action on all the messages you selected.

+## Checking for new messages

+To check for new messages in the current mailbox, press `u` in normal mode and watch the status line.

 ## Switching mailboxes, moving messages, copying messages to another mailbox